Plan your Holiday in Tanzania with peace of mind

 Introduce alternative livelihoods, such as organic farming, that protect the watershed areas.

-Promote eco-tourism ventures that involve agricultural land use in a sustainable manner, like farming tours or organic produce markets, which can bring additional income to the community.
+Promote eco-tourism ventures that utilize agricultural land sustainably, such as farming tours or organic produce markets, which can generate additional income for the community.

 By prioritizing the promotion of tourism and sustainable agricultural practices, we can protect Lake Tanganyika’s fragile ecosystem while ensuring that local communities thrive.
 Tourism has the potential to be a powerful tool in moving people’s minds away from harmful practices like overfishing and unsustainable agriculture, toward more eco-conscious and economically rewarding alternatives.

 Now is the time to embrace sustainable practices that balance human livelihoods with environmental preservation.
-Through a concerted effort to promote tourism, we can ensure that Lake Tanganyika remains a vibrant and life-sustaining ecosystem for generations to come.
+Through a concerted effort to promote tourism, we can ensure that Lake Tanganyika remains a vibrant and life-sustaining ecosystem for future generations.